lynnlangit/architects-who-code/Kata-2024/README.md

   - PERFORMANT near real-time, minimal latency
   - AVAILABLE always on (HA if any of 8 devices fails, keep going with others)
   - LOCAL install on premises, no cloud
-  - THRESHOLD-BASED ALERTS notify - at thresholds & conditionals, push to mobile & monitors (Doctors on phones, Nurses to dashboards)
+  - ALERTS notify - at thresholds & conditionals, push to mobile & monitors (Doctors on phones, Nurses to dashboards)
   - QUERYABLE generate on-demand snapshots, filter on time/vital signs, keep 24 hr history
   - FLEXIBLE built for easy extensibility - change, growth, new devices...
   - COMPLETE serves and stores information, software and hardware solution